 More relevant is the fact that thermal buoyancy is the principle that chimneys are built around.
 Hot air and rises up the chimney taking the smoke with it.
 Now if you light a fire in a fireplace and put a lot of green timber on before the coals build up a lot of heat you will probably quickly smoke the house out as the air in the fireplace is not yet hot enough to rise up the chimney quickly.
 However, when the fire is generating a lot of heat, that hot air rises up the chimney causing a difference in air pressure which causes the air immediately around the fireplace to be drawn in.
 This is known as a draft and helps keep the fire going by drawing in combustible air.
 This subtle drawing in of air stops the smoke from escaping into the room as it’s sucked up the chimney and expelled into the cooler denser air outside.

 So what do open fires and chimneys have to do with cooling your home?
 Well actually plenty.

-You see the principle of hot air rising and drawing in cooler dense air can aid in creating a draft through your home that can allow the hot air to escape whilst drawing cooler air inside as show in this diagram below:
+You see the principle of hot air rising and drawing in the cooler dense air can aid in creating a draft through your home that can allow the hot air to escape whilst drawing cooler air inside as shown in this diagram below:

 Glass is an effective material for heat transmission, therefore a wall of glass panels on the outside of the physical wall of the home could aid in the rapid heating of the air in the space between the two.
 Placing exhaust vents in the wall of the home would then result in the air inside the home to be drawn out quickly as the hot air rises in the solar chimney.
 Open a window on the opposite side of the home and air would circulate through creating comfortable conditions even if no breeze were blowing outside.